MatthewBeaudouinLafon/Project-Projects/README.md

 python3 backend.py
 ```

-Open another terminal, and enter the following:
+Then, open another terminal and enter the following, one line at a time (once again replacing <path/to/file> with the path to the downloaded file):

 ```
 cd <path/to/file/webapp/src>